mRcSchwering/magic-soup/docs/tutorials.md

 ```

 In this simulation a chemical reaction is regarded as the decomposition of substrates and the creation of products.
-In which direction the reaction will progress is defined by its energy (and the world's temperature).
+In which direction the reaction will progress is defined by its energy (and the world's temperature) and the reaction quotient.
 There exists an equilibrium at which the reaction effectively stops (this is explained in detail in [Mechanics](./mechanics.md)).
 In the example above $CO2 \rightleftharpoons formiat$ has a reaction energy of 10 kJ/mol and would create a equilibrium constant of roughly 0.02.
 If the reaction energy would have been defined as only 10 J/mol, the equilibrium constant would be almost 1.0.

-More examples are shown in the plot below.
-Chemistries with energies of around 10 kJ/mol, 100 kJ/mol, and 200 kJ/mol were created and
-random proteins were generated.
-The equilibrium constant distributions of reactions catalyzed by these proteins are shown.

 ![](img/equilibrium_constants.png)
-_Log10 of equilibrium constant distributions of random proteins at different temperatures for different reactions energies_
+_Chemistries with energies of around 10 kJ/mol, 100 kJ/mol, and 200 kJ/mol were created and random proteins were generated.
+Log10 equilibrium constant distributions of reactions catalyzed by these proteins are shown_

-With lower reaction energies reactions can be more dirven by reaction quotients.
+With lower reaction energies reactions are more dirven by reaction quotients.
 For energetically coupled transporter and catalytic domains this means transporters can power more reactions,
 _i.e._ cells can make more use of concentration gradients.